-For employees working remotely (telecommuting),5 the following provisions apply:
+For employees working remotely,5 the following provisions apply:

-An employee who can only partially perform their job duties while telecommuting, or who requests not to telecommute, is subject to the options described in Section III of this policy.
+An employee who can only partially perform their job duties while working remotely, or who requests not to work remotely, is subject to the options described in Section III of this policy.

-Employees approved for telecommuting will continue to receive their normal pay while telecommuting.
+Employees approved for remote work will continue to receive their normal pay while working remotely.

 Carryover of Accrued Leave and Compensatory Time

 If an employee is unable to use either their personal holiday hours or vacation carryover balance during the COVID-19 pandemic, the employee will not lose those balances when they would typically expire - June 30, 2020 (for Faculty, Academic Staff, and Limited Appointments) or December 31, 2020 (for University Staff).
 Instead, the employee’s personal holiday hours will remain available until June 30, 2021 (for Faculty, Academic Staff, and Limited Appointments) or December 31, 2021 (for University Staff), and the employee's vacation carryover balance will remain available until October 9, 2021 (for Faculty, Academic Staff, and Limited Appointments) or December 31, 2021 (for University Staff).

 If an employee has compensatory time credits carried over from the 2019 calendar year and is unable to use those credits by April 30, 2020, the compensatory time credits will remain available until April 30, 2021, and, if unused by April 30, 2021, the credits will be converted to cash payments.
 An employee may choose to convert compensatory time credits from the 2019 calendar year to cash payments at any time prior to May 31, 2020.